 A résumé is a one-page summary of your work and school experiences.
 Employers match your résumé against their job openings to evaluate if you'd be a good fit.
 As such, it's important to make your résumé a good representation of yourself.
-Here's how, step by step:
+Here's how to step by step:

 1. Decide Which Type Of Résumé You Want.

-There are three types of résumés: chronological, functional and combination.
-You might want to consider more than one format of résumé if you're applying for multiple jobs.
+Résumé types vary, so you might want to consider more than one format of résumé if you're applying for multiple jobs.

-Functionalis a type of résumé that lists your experiences according to skill.
-This is the format to use if you're changing career direction (and lack direct work experience).
+Functional is a type of résumé that lists your experiences according to skill.
+This is the format to use if you're changing your career direction (and lack direct work experience).
 Because it displays your skills first, your work experience, or lack thereof, is not the main focus.

 2. Create A Header.